francescogerardomarra/its/modulo26/4_security.md

 - **Step 8**: If the **password does not match** or no matching user is found, authentication **fails**, and the user is denied access.
     - In this case, Spring Security typically returns a **401 Unauthorized** HTTP status code.

+- **Step 9**: After the initial successful authentication, each subsequent request from the client will need to include the **username and password** in the `Authorization` header again.

+- **Step 10**: Since **Basic Authentication** is stateless, the server does not remember previous authentication.
+Each request is treated as a new request, requiring the client to send the **credentials** every time.

+- **Step 11**: If the **client omits** the `Authorization` header or sends **incorrect credentials**, the server will respond with a **401 Unauthorized** status code, prompting the client to provide valid credentials.

+- **Step 12**: If the client correctly resends the credentials in the `Authorization` header, the server will revalidate the username and password and either grant or deny access based on the comparison of the credentials.

+- **Step 13**: This process repeats with each HTTP request, maintaining the stateless nature of Basic Authentication, ensuring the client always provides credentials for each request.

 ### JdbcUserDetailsManager
 As we know, in Spring Security, the "phone book" for user credentials (username and password) is the `UserDetailsService`.
 This service is responsible for looking up user details and verifying if the provided credentials match.
 However, there are different types of "phone books" that can be used to store and manage these credentials.